huggingface/transformers/docs/source/main_classes/tokenizer.rst

 The base classes :class:`~transformers.PreTrainedTokenizer` and :class:`~transformers.PreTrainedTokenizerFast`
 implement the common methods for encoding string inputs in model inputs (see below) and instantiating/saving python and "Fast" tokenizers either from a local file or directory or from a pretrained tokenizer provided by the library (downloaded from HuggingFace's AWS S3 repository).
+They both rely on :class:`~transformers.tokenization_utils_base.PreTrainedTokenizerBase` that contains the common methods, and :class:`~transformers.tokenization_utils_base.SpecialTokensMixin`.

 :class:`~transformers.PreTrainedTokenizer` and :class:`~transformers.PreTrainedTokenizerFast` thus implement the main methods for using all the tokenizers: